V3GS/RenderCraft_UniversalRP/README.md

 ![Filter objects](Images/01_filter.png)

-Then, the [OutputOutlineTexturesPass](Assets\Scripts\Graphics\RendererFeatures\Outline effect\OutputOutlineTexturesPass.cs) will generate the Normal, Depth, and Color buffers.
-These buffers are necessary to perform the operations that calculate the surface outlines.
+Then, the [OutputOutlineTexturesPass](Assets\Scripts\Graphics\RendererFeatures\Outline effect\OutputOutlineTexturesPass.cs) will generate the Normal, Depth, Color, and Mask buffers.
+The Normal, Depth and Color buffers are necessary to perform the operations that calculate the surface outlines; The Mask buffer is necessary to highlight the objects filtered.

 In turn, the OutlineRenderPass will grab the aforementioned buffers to calculate the outline based on the [Roberts Cross Edge Detection](https://homepages.inf.ed.ac.uk/rbf/HIPR2/roberts.htm)

 ![Outline Rendere Feature](Images/02_outlinerenderefeature.png)

 Finally, the outline is multiplied by a color and blitted onto the scene color buffer.
+Also, you can highlight the geometries.

 ![Final composition](Images/03_finalcomposition.png)